phalcon-orphanage/docs/en/reference/odm.rst

 		public function beforeValidationOnCreate()
 		{
-			echo "This is executed before create a Robot!";
+			echo "This is executed before creating a Robot!";
 		}

 	}

-Events can be useful to assign values before perform a operation, for example:
+Events can be useful to assign values before performing a operation, for example:

 .. code-block:: php